Microsoft has announced that Windows 11 will support Android apps via the Amazon App Store.

 Microsoft didn’t go into much detail, but it’s likely that Android apps on Windows 11 are powered by Microsoft’s Windows Subsystem for Linux 2.
 These apps will be discoverable in the Microsoft Store, Windows Central reported.

-While Amazon apps do not support Google Play, the long-term plan is to get even more Android stores into the Microsoft one, the report said.
+While Amazon apps do not support Google Play, but the long-term plan is to get even more Android stores into the Microsoft one.

 That could mean Samsung and even Google Play down the road as Amazon alone is not the end goal, it added.